Scavenger Hunt

 Search Technique

-1. Sometime in 1991, a chief scientist at the NIIT, named, started an experiment hole in a wall.
+1991, a chief scientist at the NIIT, named, started an experiment hole in a

 Sugata Mitra